bd-v/fast-food-kitchen/README.md

 # Fast-Food Kitchen
-fast-food-kitchen is a small, in-console, Java program for ordering from a fast-food establishment.
+Fast Food Kitchen is a small, in-console, Java program for ordering from a fast-food establishment.